 'The Grim Sleeper: The Lost Women of South Central' by Christine Pelisek

-For decades, a serial killer freely roamed the streets of Los Angeles hunting women of color, murdering them, and dumping their bodies in alleys across the city.
+serial killer freely roamed the streets of Los Angeles hunting women of color, murdering them, and dumping their bodies in alleys across the city.
 It wasn't until reporter Christine Pelisek broke the story that people started paying attention to the mass murderer who had been preying on their residents since the 1980s.
 A dark and disturbing story that reveals the failure of the police and the justice system in impoverished communities of color, The Grim Sleeper is a must-read for true crime fans who want to see how crime reporting can make a difference.
+Click here to buy.

 'Killers of the Flower Moon: The Osage Murders and the Birth of the FBI' by David Grann